rern/tips/bash/'getopts'.md

 # getopts OPTSTRING VARNAME [ARGS...]

 # OPTSTRING - :ab:c
-# check for options -a, -b, -c - silences errors
 # :  - hide errors (leading ':')
 # a  - option -a no parameter (1 / 0)
 # b: - option -b with parameter (trailing ':')